C2DH/memorecord/pages/index.md

 title: join the harvest
 ---

 Join the harvest!
-Use #memorecord on your social media.
+Use #memorecord on your Facebook and Instagram posts.
 <!-- more -->